SBS-team/rails_team_logo/README.md

      $   user: "Here is #{user_count} users on your site"
      $ }

- VERY IMPORTANT: YOU CAN USE ONLY CONSTANT WITH NAME `"Params"`
+ VERY IMPORTANT: YOU CAN USE ONLY CONSTANT WITH NAME `Params`

  Simple example of use: